Democratic U.S. senators urge Biden to speed sanctions over Nord Stream 2 | Headlines

 "This pipeline must be stopped and your leadership is required towards that end," they wrote in a letter.
 "We do ... urge that the effort to build strong Nord Stream 2 sanctions packages be accelerated to meet the urgency of the moment," they said, noting that the pipeline will be completed this year if construction continues unimpeded.

 The $11 billion project is about 94% complete and analysts say it could be finished between June and September.
-The State Department did not immediately respond to a request for comment.
+A State Department aide said the department does not comment on congressional correspondence, as a general matter.

 Nord Stream 2, led by Russia state energy company Gazprom with its Western partners, would take Russian gas to Germany under the Baltic Sea.
 The pipeline would bypass Ukraine, likely depriving it of lucrative transit revenues and potentially undermining its efforts to counter Russian aggression.